Nillman2021/Pic_generation_code-Based_on_DRLinFluids/README.md

 which use all the three code mentioned before to generate picsss that what we need (or not).
 Let the code work and then we can plat BF1.

 #### 5 Pic_generation_from_one_CFD_files_Macro_backup ####
 The mocro can be used to generate pics of phied C in the simulation case, but it should be edited everytime u generate pics of different cases, which is prcetty time-wasting.
+So u can use #6 to make it faster.

 #### 6 Multi_pic_generation_openfoam_with_paraview_Counter_line_Package ####
-This code can be used to generate pics automatically, maybe other guys in your research group have codes like this, so u can get it when u say:"Bro! help me!", but, people may not always be so lucky like that.
+This code can be used to generate pics automatically, rather than use Paraview-Macro mannully(one by one), maybe other guys in your research group have codes like this, so u can get it when u say:"Bro! help me!", but, people may not always be so lucky like that.
 So this codes can help u (but forgive me, this codes was kind of seems like noodles, u know that)

 #### 7 Multi_pic_generation_openfoam_with_paraview_Counter_Package ####
 Just like #6, but this will generate different kind of pics.